-- 40. (1) The Minister may delegate any of his or her powers in terms of this Act, excluding the power to appoint the members of the council, to the Director-General or any other official of the department. - (2) The council may delegate any of its powers in terms of this Act to a committee, staff member or a member of the council or any other person or body of persons, excluding the power to hear an appeal in terms of sections 24(1) and 33(1)(a). - (3) The registrar may delegate any of his or her powers in terms of this Act to a member of the staff of the council. - (4) Any delegation under subsection (1), (2) or (3) does not prohibit the exercise of the 10 power or the performance of the duty or function in question by the Minister, council or the registrar.
+- 40. (1) The Minister may delegate any of his or her powers in terms of this Act, excluding the power to appoint the members of the council, to the Director-General or any other member of the staff of the department. - (2) The council may delegate any of its powers in terms of this Act to a committee, an official or a member of the council or any other person or body of persons, excluding the power to hear an appeal in terms of sections 24(1) and 33(1). - (3) The registrar may delegate any of his or her powers in terms of this Act, to a member of the staff of the council. - (4) Any delegation under subsection (1), (2) or (3) does not prohibit the exercise of the power or the performance of the duty or function in question by the Minister, council or 15 the registrar.